jeffzh4ng/kakashi/README.md

 formally understanding the *what* of supervised and unsupervised learning is accessible with PAC and AIXI.

-- Shalev-Shwartz,Ben-David
+- Shalev-Shwartz, Ben-David
-- Mohri, Rostamizadeh ,Talwalkar
+- Mohri, Rostamizadeh,Talwalkar
 - Hutter, Quarel, Catt

 **Deep Learning**